Right to be forgotten

-The right to be forgotten (RTBF) is the right to have private information about a person be removed from Internet searches and other directories under some circumstances.
-The concept has been discussed and put into practice in several jurisdictions, including Argentina, the European Union (EU), and the Philippines.
-The issue has arisen from desires of individuals to "determine the development of their life in an autonomous way, without being perpetually or periodically stigmatized as a consequence of a specific action performed in the past."
+The right to be forgotten (RTBF) is the right to have private information about a person be removed from Internet searches and other directories in some circumstances.
+The issue has arisen from desires of individuals to "determine the development of their life in an autonomous way, without being perpetually or periodically stigmatized as a consequence of a specific action performed in the past".
+The right entitles a person to have data about them deleted so that it can no longer be discovered by third parties, particularly through search engines.